Alumni: Alumni Stories

-David Gondek is one of the key team members at IBM who created Watson—the artificial intelligence (AI) machine that beat the best on Jeopardy! in 2011.
+David Gondek is a key team member at IBM that created Watson—the artificial intelligence (AI) machine that beat the best on Jeopardy! in 2011.
 This spring Gondek will join the SAIC community as the first Scientist-in-Residence, teaching a Liberal Arts course called Algorithms, Information, and AI.
-He will also give a lecture about his research on February 19, 4:30 p.m., SAIC Ballroom, 112 S. Michigan Ave. as part of SAIC's Conversations on Art and Science lecture series.
+He will also give a lecture about his research on February 19, 4:30 p.m., SAIC Ballroom, 112 South Michigan Avenue as part of SAIC's Conversations on Art and Science lecture series.

 What is your background?